ssgoh/The-Pi-Club/Pi-Club-Meeting-01-2022/README.md

 You may have discovered that all files with .py extension do not have a download button.

-So, how do I download python filesfrom a GitHub repository?
+So, how do I download python files from a GitHub repository?

 On github, open the python file you want to download, by clicking its link.
 Once opened, locate the "Raw" button adjacent to the "Blame" button.